Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: MODEL

-Where $\alpha_i$ are undetermined coefficients, $\kappa=8\pi G$, and $S_M$ represents the action of matter and radiation.
 By varying Eq.~(\ref{Fun:action}) with respect to the components of the metric tensor and its first derivatives, one obtains the field equations of the system.
 Meanwhile, varying it with respect to $\phi$ yields the equation of motion for the scalar field $\phi$.
 Under the FLRW metric, the temporal component and spatial component of the field equations, together with the equation of motion of the scalar field, can be written as follows: